cu-swe4s-fall-2023/assignment-2-python-refresher-AshishSrvastava/README.md

 My submission for the Python Refresher Assignment (Assignment 2)

 The goal was to use good practices to create a project that would calculate the total $CO_2$ emissions from fires in the US (which could be extended to any other statistic in the dataset for any other country)
+$$
 ## Installation and Usage
 Clone the GitHub Repository and run the following command in the terminal:
 ```bash
 $ bash run.sh
 ```
 This will print the total emissions from forest fires in the US for the range of data provided in the data source.
-The bash script has 4 working commands, and 2 commands that should throw an error to test the error handling.
+The bash script has 4 working$$

+$$ commands, and 2 commands that should throw an error to test the error handling.

 ## Usage of `print_fires.py`
 The data source provided can be passed in several ways - unique fire sources can be specified, or all types of fires (savannah, forest, organic soil and humid tropical forest fires).